faberjs/faber-cli/README.md

 ### Usage

-Here is a quick overview of how to use Faber.js on your projects:
+Here is a quick overview of how to use Faber on your projects:

 If you want to **prepare a boilerplate** for using Faber: